Adam Hamilton (pastor): Early life and education

-Hamilton attended Oral Roberts University, earning a Bachelor of Arts degree in pastoral ministry in 1985.
-His undergraduate studies and exploration of his personal faith led him to the theology of John Wesley and the United Methodist Church, and he went on to earn a Master of Divinity degree from Perkins School of Theology at Southern Methodist University where he was awarded the B'nai B'rith Award in Social Ethics.
+In 1982, Hamilton graduated from Blue Valley High School in Overland Park, Kansas.
+He then attended Oral Roberts University, earning a Bachelor of Arts degree in pastoral ministry in 1985.
+His undergraduate studies and exploration of his personal faith led him to the theology of John Wesley and the United Methodist Church, and he went on to earn a Master of Divinity degree from the Perkins School of Theology at Southern Methodist University where he was awarded the B'nai B'rith Award in Social Ethics.